jhpyle/docassemble/demo.md

   Also, the example below shows how you can use Python code to generate the selections of multiple-choice question.
 The code is evaluated at the time the question is asked.
 ---
+question: |
+  What is the basic airspeed velocity?
+fields:
+  - Velocity: airspeed_velocity
+---
 generic object: Individual
 question: >-